DFHack/dfhack/docs/guides/examples-guide.rst

 - leather backpacks/waterskins/cloaks/quivers/armor
 - bone/wooden bolts
-- smelting for platinum, silver, steel, bronze, and copper (and their dependencies)
+- smelting for platinum, silver, steel, bronze, bismuth bronze, and copper (and their dependencies)
-- bronze/copper bolts
+- bronze/bismuth bronze/copper bolts
-- platinum/silver/steel/iron/bronze/copper weapons and armor, with checks to ensure only the best available materials are being used
+- platinum/silver/steel/iron/bismuth bronze/bronze/copper weapons and armor,
+  with checks to ensure only the best available materials are being used

 If you set a stockpile to take weapons and armor of less than masterwork quality and turn on `automelt` (like what `dreamfort` provides on its industry level),